KasparEtter/ef1p/pages/internet/internet.md

   I built one for you,
   using the same [Google API](https://developers.google.com/speed/public-dns/docs/doh/json) as before:
   <div id="tool-lookup-zone-domains" class="mt-3"></div>
-  Unfortunately, not many domains have DNSSEC records and most of them which do use `NSEC3` rather than `NSEC`.
+  Unfortunately, not many domains have DNSSEC records, and most of them which do use `NSEC3` rather than `NSEC`.
   It's therefore not easy to find domains to feed into this tool.
   Besides the domain of the [Internet Engineering Task Force (IETF)](https://www.ietf.org/),